obijywk/grilops/README.md

 ## Basic Concepts and Usage

-The `symbols` and `grids` modules contain the core functionality needed for modeling most puzzles.
+The `symbols`, `geometry`, and `grids` modules contain the core functionality needed for modeling most puzzles.
 For convenience, their attributes can be accessed directly from the top-level `grilops` module.

 Symbols represent the marks that are determined and written into a grid by a solver while solving a puzzle.
 For example, the symbol set of a